What Is Physical Therapy?

-Your therapist's role is to evaluate your present condition and set up a treatment program specifically designed you meet your needs.
-He/she will be able to educate you about your specific problem, carry out your treatment plan, and provide you with written instructions for home use.
+Your therapist’s role is to evaluate your present condition and set-up a treatment plan specifically designed to meet your needs.
+This treatment plan will be carried out by the physical therapist’s assistant.
+The physical therapy assistant and the physical therapist will educate you on your specific problem and provide you with a written home exercise program in order to improve function and return to your daily routines.

 We feel successful when the patient: